andyb/react-babel-webpack-boilerplate/README.md

 `npm start`

-Webpack is now watching your project for changes and a Python server is running.
+Webpack is now watching your project for changes and a Go server is running.

 Visit `http://localhost:8000` and you should be good to go!